 It is a very rare condition occurring in around 1 per 150,000 live births.

-It mainly affects newborn infants or those younger than 6 months of age with a normal heart and no other underlying illness.
+The disease mainly affects newborn infants (or those younger than 6 months of age) with a normal heart and no other underlying illness.
 Most infants are asymptomatic but some may show shortness of breath or respiratory distress.
-Less often, the disorder may occur in children with heart malformations (such as hypertrophic cardiomyopathy, tetralogy of Fallot, or atrioventricular septal defect; see these terms) or having recently undergone an open-heart surgery.
-Very rarely, multifocal atrial tachycardia can be associated with other clinical features and be part of a syndrome, such as in Costello syndrome where it is associated with growth retardation, coarse facies, intellectual deficit, and skin anomalies (see this term).
+Less often, the disorder may occur in children with heart malformations (such as hypertrophic cardiomyopathy, tetralogy of Fallot, or atrioventricular septal defect; see these terms) or in those having recently undergone an open-heart surgery.
+Very rarely, multifocal atrial tachycardia can be associated with other clinical features and be part of a syndrome, such as in Costello syndrome where it is associated with growth retardation, coarse facies, intellectual disability, and skin anomalies (see this term).

 The etiology is unknown.